Rubrics and Example Assignments

 Essential Skill Rubrics

 Throughout successful completion of the UNM General Education Curriculum, students develop the following five skills.
-This year (AY2023-2024), UNM is assessing Critical Thinking in all units.
 Please review the rubrics below when selecting or creating an assignment for the General Education assessment process.

 General Education Example Assignments